 In the eighties, he started to collaborate with other cooperative Groups in Europe (as a good friend of Jorn Treuner, Francoise Flamant, and later Odile Oberlin, Michael Stevens, Ewa Koscielniak) and the Intergroup Rhabdomyosarcoma Study group (and later COG) in the United States (Harold Maurer, Beverly Raney, Jim Anderson, and Doug Hawkins among others).
 Money to support networking activity and travelling was always limited, so we often shared hotel rooms and “networking” dinners were in our private houses thanks to the help of our wives (luckily everyone was happy to come to Padova).

-He was at the core of the formation and funding of the European paediatric Soft tissue Study Group (EpSSG), (see picture), and he was designated as its first Chair when the EpSSG Association was formally established on the 7th December 2011 at Palazzo del Bo’, the historical site of the University of Padova.
+He was at the core of the formation and funding of the European paediatric Soft tissue Study Group (EpSSG), and he was designated as its first Chair when the EpSSG Association was formally established on the 7th December 2011 at Palazzo del Bo’, the historical site of the University of Padova.

 He was elected president of the Associazione Italiana di Oncologia Pediatrica (AIOP) in 1994.
 He was a strong supporter of SIOP, presenting at many meetings, and proud to have been the organizer of the XVII SIOP Annual meeting in Venice, in the memorable Scuola Grande di San Rocco.
 Tino loved remembering these pioneering times: he had to clean the meeting room by himself the day before the Congress to save money.